 Cardiologist David Bush, M.D., has joined the staff of Kentucky Heart and Vascular Physicians.
-Dr. Bush has been practicing in the area for more than 15 years and both Ashland and Portsmouth.
-Call (606) 324.4745 for more information
+Dr. Bush has been practicing in the area for more than 15 years and sees patients in both Ashland and Portsmouth.
+Call (606) 324.4745 for more information.